Planning to travel to Tulum on a budget?

 For the best way to visit Tulum on a budget, head there during the shoulder season months of May-October.

-Pro tip: Especially in the summer months, Tulum temperatures often feel 5-10°F higher because of humidity. 😥 Make sure to pack your reusable water bottle, and better yet, a LifeStraw water bottle, which will add an extra layer of Mexico water filtration… so you don’t get the dreaded Montezuma’s Revenge on your Tulum vacation!
+Tulum Travel Tips: Especially in the summer months, Tulum temperatures feel 5-10°F higher because of humidity. 😥 Make sure to pack your Water-To-Go Bottle, which will keep you hydrated and add an extra layer of Mexico water filtration — so you don’t Montezuma’s Revenge on your Tulum vacation!

 What do I pack for Tulum?